Regarding Henry

 Regarding Henry is a 1991 American drama film directed by Mike Nichols and written by J.J.
 Abrams.
 It stars Harrison Ford as a New York City lawyer from a dysfunctional family, who struggles to regain his memory and recover his speech and mobility after he survives a shooting, inadvertently restoring his family's integrity in the process.

-The supporting cast includes Annette Bening, Mikki Allen, Bill Nunn, Rebecca Miller, Bruce Altman and Elizabeth Wilson.
-The film received mixed reviews with praise for the cast and Ford's performance but criticized for its sentimentality and manipulativeness.
-The film grossed $88 million at the box office on a production budget of $25 million.
+The supporting cast includes Annette Bening, Mikki Allen, Bill Nunn, Rebecca Miller, Bruce Altman, and Elizabeth Wilson.
+The film received mixed reviews, with praise for the cast and Ford's performance but criticism for its perceived sentimentality.
+It grossed $88 million at the box office on a production budget of $25 million.